From massage therapist, to paramedic, and now acupuncturist!

 Paramedicine has taught Michelle a lot about people and more so about herself.
 In this profession, she is challenged every day, to be prepared to face the unknown working in a very dynamic environment, always being prepared for the worst but hopeful for the best.
 Often many hours of waiting or idleness are punctuated by life or death decisions.
 As a Paramedic she has learned to be centred, and to calm herself amongst panic and fear; to be compassionate in another’s time of need.
 Michelle has discovered that indeed she can take on more than she thought she could.
 To remain human, be present enough to connect with the patient, their family and her coworkers.

-In 2013 Michelle began part time studies in the Acupuncture program at MacEwan University and is set to graduate this year, 2020 (depending on how the pandemic affects last clinical courses and graduation!).
+In 2013 Michelle began part time studies in the Acupuncture program at MacEwan University and recently graduated and is now a fully registered acupuncturists with the College and Association of Acupuncturists of Alberta in 2021.
 During her years as a paramedic Michelle has been acutely aware of the lists of medications that people are prescribed.
 How some drugs worked on one but not the other, how different people aged and how their bodies behaved differently in disease.
 This left her wondering about different ways to view heath, the body in disease and how it responds.
 In her own life too, she saw a need for preventative medicine and ways that the western medical system sometimes cannot do everything to remedy a symptom or health issue.

 Michelle’s first experience with acupuncture was, as with massage, for a sports injury.
 Later she discovered first hand its impact on the stress and emotional dimensions that can affect us physiologically (the mind body non-duality that medical science now validates!); things like sleep, fatigue, emotional stability.
 She was intrigued by how eastern medicine like other holistic frameworks viewed the whole body, and saw the nature and cause of disease in a more complex and preventative way that each of us has a lot of influence over.
 With her science background she realized that this was closely aligned with what we know in biomedicine; how the syndromes and patterns of disease mostly had predisposing conditions that would be familiar to doctors in western medicine.

-Michelle looks forward to my program completion and working beside knowledgeable and seasoned practitioners in all fields, meeting new clients and challenges, to continue my learning and finding her passions.
+Michelle enjoys working beside knowledgeable and seasoned practitioners in all fields, meeting and learning from new clients and challenges, and following her passions.